Dangote refinery: Targeted performance

 With a single crude oil distillation unit, the refinery will be the largest single-train refinery in the world.

 At full production, the facility will process about 650,000 barrels of crude oil daily, transported via pipelines from oil fields in the Niger Delta, where natural gas will also be sourced to supply the fertilizer factory and be used in electrical generation for the refinery complex.
 This corresponds with 50,000,000 L of Euro-V quality gasoline and 17,000,000 L of diesel daily, as well as aviation fuel and plastic products.
 With a greater capacity than the total output of Nigeria's existing refining infrastructure, the Dangote Refinery will be able to meet the country's entire domestic fuel demand, as well as export refined products.

 Bloomberg recently reported that Aliko Dangote plans to more than double the capacity of his oil refinery, creating a facility that will be among the largest in the world.
 His expressed intentions are to expand the refining capacity to 1.4m bpd.
 Currently, the Reliance Industries owned Jamnagar refinery in India is the largest single refinery in the world, with an aggregate refining capacity of 1.24m bpd.

+Initial public offering

+In 2025, the president of the Dangote Group, Aliko Dangote, had announced plans to list the Dangote Petroleum Refinery through an initial public offering (IPO), with a target timeline of 2026.

+The planned listing is intended to broaden the refinery’s investor base and may involve the sale of a minority stake in the business on the Nigerian Exchange (NGX) in 2026.
+Reports have indicated that up to around 10% of the refinery could be offered to investors as part of broader financing and expansion plans.

+The IPO is also linked to the Dangote Group’s wider strategy to unlock value from its energy assets and support future expansion of the refinery.

+The IPO went live on Monday, September 14, 2026.

+Aliko Dangote had stated that the offering will include features aimed at attracting investors, including the option of foreign-currency-linked returns reflecting the refinery’s export-oriented revenue model.
+More recently, in a televised interview, he indicated that investors, even if subscribing in Naira, would have the option to receive dividends in either Naira or U.S. Dollars, as the refinery's revenues are in U.S. Dollars.
+In September 2026, the refinery advanced the offering on the Nigerian Securities and Exchange Commission, offering 4.1 billion ordinary shares at ₦525 (US$0.40) per share.
+The offering is expected to raise approximately ₦2.15 trillion (US$1.63 billion).
+The offering includes a greenshoe option allowing up to 30% additional shares to be sold if demand exceeds the initial offering.
+Proceeds are intended primarily to finance the refinery's planned expansion.